omegat-org/plugin-skeleton/README.md

 ## Build system

-This skelton use Gralde for build system as same as OmegaT version 4.0 and later.
+This skeleton use Gralde for build system as same as OmegaT version 4.0 and later.

 ## Dependency